The Kugel Law Firm's Blog

 Operating any vehicle that does not have an ignition interlock device before the indicated period is over is prohibited under New Jersey’s DWI law.
 Failure to comply with the rules may result in the offender’s driver’s license being suspended for one year and other penalties as applicable by law.

-At The Kugel Law Firm, our skilled New Jersey DWI attorneys, led by top-rated DWI attorney Rachel Kugel, can assist you if you have been ordered to install an IID device as part of your conviction.
-Our attorneys have the experience and knowledge needed to walk you through your rights and responsibilities and advocate for your best interests.
+At The Kugel Law Firm, our skilled New Jersey DWI lawyers, led by top-rated DWI attorney Rachel Kugel, can assist you if you have been ordered to install an IID device as part of your conviction.
+Our attorneys have the experience and knowledge needed to guide you through your rights and responsibilities and advocate for your best interests.
 To learn more about how we can help, contact us today at (973) 854-0098 to schedule a consultation.

 Schedule a Free Consultation